 Tracey went to Germany with her husband and baby boy.
-They rented an apartment for part of their stay, and they had a wonderful time.
-Thanks so much for sharing your trip with us, Tracey!
+They rented an apartment for part of their stay and had a wonderful time.
+Thanks so much for sharing your trip to Berlin with baby with us, Tracey!

 Last year my husband and I took a trip to Germany with our 8-month-old son.
 We had extended family there and we felt it was a great time to travel – before the little guy could walk or voice his displeasure with the choice of activities.

 We knew traveling with a baby was going to be different and we’d have to make some compromises.
 The little guy had a regular routine at home and we decided the best thing for our trip would be to maintain a couple of key aspects of that schedule.
 So each day we got to have a relaxing breakfast while he had a quick morning nap.
 During the day we saw the sites while he happily cat napped in his carrier.
 And each night we enjoyed a nice home cooked dinner and adult conversation after he went to bed.
 This worked particularly well when visiting with friends and family.

 Our trip included stops in Grunstadt, Chemnitz, Nurenberg, Munich, Berlin and Neuschwanstein in the Bavarian Alps.
 For most of our trip we were staying with family.
 But for Berlin we were on our own.

 So we booked an apartment instead of a hotel.
 This gave us a kitchen so we could have a nice breakfast each day, and make dinner each night (although we usually had a late lunch out and didn’t need dinner).
 An apartment also gave us a bedroom in which the little guy could retire each night while we ate, played cards, people watched, etc.